UK Court says EU settled status rules need to change

 As the UK has abolished EU free movement rules, the withdrawal agreement secured residence rights for EU citizens who had moved to Britain, and for British citizens who had moved to EU countries, before 31 December 2020.

-Under the agreement, EU citizens would gain permanent residence (or ‘indefinite leave to remain’) if they had lived for 5 continuous years in the UK.
-Those with less than that would be granted a temporary legal status and the right to complete the 5-year period.
+The UK government designed the EU settlement scheme to put in place these provisions.
+Under such rules, eligible EU citizens would get permanent residence (or ‘indefinite leave to remain’) if they applied for settled status, after living 5 continuous years in the UK.
+Those with less than 5 years of residence would be granted ‘pre-settled status’, a temporary residence status, and the right to complete the 5-year period.

 Pre-settled status holders, however, were requested to submit a second application before their temporary residence expires to obtain settled status and continue living in the UK.
 Failing to re-apply on time would turn them into unlawful residents, with the risk of losing all rights, including the ability to work, receive healthcare, education and social benefits.